 Tow – In: When surfers use personal watercraft to get pulled into waves instead of paddling into them.
 Towing in is more common in big waves where there is life and death consequences.

-Traction Pad: Surfboard traction pads are a foam pad of sorts that you stick to the tail of your board.
+Traction Pad: Surfboard traction pads, also known as stomp pads, are a foam pad of sorts that you stick to the tail of your board.
 They are an alternative to surfboard wax.
 They help a surfer to not slip off the backend of a surfboard and also provide a little bit of leverage and allow for more pushing into the tail during turns than wax would allow.
 If you ride a shortboard, you should consider a traction pad.

 Trimming: Harnessing the most efficient part of the wave face to surf in mostly a straight line.
 Long boarders leverage trim a lot.
 Shortboards, well, not so much.